 Strength-building leg exercises to help reduce muscular weakness in the ankles and calves include:

-- Squats — All types of squats require proper mobility and stability in the ankles (dorsiflexion) but also increase strength in just about every part of the legs.
-Try basic squats, or squatting while lifting weight overhead.
+- Squats — All types of squats require proper mobility and stability in the ankles (dorsiflexion) and also increase strength in just about every part of the legs.
+Try basic squats or squatting while lifting weight overhead.
 Keep the tailbone tucked and core tight to protect the back.

 - Lunges — Side lunges, lunge dips or lunge twists.